gtvj/gtvj.github.io/plans-2020.md

 - live in a way that seeks to minimise my impact on the planet
 - follow an entirely plant-based lifestyle and do not buy any products derived from animals

-### 🏝 Family holiday

-We're on a big summer holiday this year.
-The biggest holiday we've ever had.

 ### 🎸 Guitar

 I practice guitar every day using the resources on ArtistWorks.
 This year I'll: